 You will need to pay $15 bucks a day to rent one and it’s $31 for a double.
 YIKES!
 Furthermore, they are not available at the resort itself or any of the water parks.
-Hey, why not just buy this Disney stroller from Amazon for $24 and have it shipped to your hotel room?
+Hey, why not just buy this Disney stroller from Amazon and have it shipped to your hotel room?

 Not only will you save money but you won’t have to find your rented stroller in the sea of rented strollers that ALL look the same!

 2. Buy Disney gift cards at a discount.

 If you’re a member of Sam’s Club or Costco, you can purchase Disney gift cars at a discount and use them on anything Disney (hotels, park tickets, food on the property, merchandise etc…).